cartesi/machine-solidity-step/README.md

 It also makes sure that all accesses performed by the Step function match the ones provided by Alice and are consistent with the Merkle proofs provided by her.
 If that is not the case, Alice loses the dispute.

-The real Memory Manager contract can be found at [contracts repo](https://github.com/cartesi/contracts).
+The real Memory Manager contract can be found at [Arbitration DLib](https://github.com/cartesi/arbitration-dlib).
 In the present repo we have a MockMemoryManager, that still offers the same interface and makes sure all the proofs are consistent - but it doesn't comply with the Verification Game requirements.
 It should not be used in production, it doesn't include security measures, it doesn't provide access control and so on.
 The MockMemoryManager is meant to be used for testing purposes, so that the state transition function can be tested without the need to play a full mock verification game.

 ## Step function